ArgyChris/Portfolio/DNA_Sequencing/README.md

 at which the corresponding elements are different.
 This is a simple way to quantitavely examine if differences exist and their quantity.
 To do so, I first normalized the intensities to the range 1.0-0.0, then I found the maximum for each cycle, and finally I compared the sequences using the measure.
 According to the results, the match is perfect.
-Figure 1 shows the result.
 In the real case scenario, Hamming distance is limited by the assumption that the sequences are equal in size.
 Also, the measure does not consider what kind of differences are encountered, we can have cases where measurements are missing, are substituted, or deleted.
 Thus, more advanced algorithms, like alignment could be used.